AquilesSandoval/PRUEBA/replit.md

 # AIYM Training Application

 ## Overview
 AIYM is a comprehensive athlete training management system designed to streamline athlete, training cycle, session, and performance assessment management for sports trainers.
-Originally built with a PHP/Yii backend, this version has been migrated to Node.js/Express and PostgreSQL.
 The project's ambition is to provide a robust, modern platform for efficient athletic program administration and performance tracking.
+It has been migrated to Node.js/Express and PostgreSQL.

 ## User Preferences
 - I want iterative development.